caetas/GenerativeZoo/README.md

     conda env create -f environment.yml
     conda activate python3.9

+### On Linux

 And then setup all virtualenv using make file recipe

     (python3.9) $ make setup-all

+You might be required to run the following command once to setup the automatic activation of the conda environment and the virtualenv:

+    direnv allow

+Feel free to edit the [`.envrc`](.envrc) file if you prefer to activate the environments manually.

+### On Windows

+You can setup the virtualenv by running the following commands:

+    python -m venv .venv-dev
+    source .venv-dev/bin/activate
+    python -m pip install --upgrade pip setuptools python -m pip install -r requirements/requirements.txt

+To run the code please remember to always activate both environments:

+    conda activate python3.9
+    source .venv-dev/bin/activate

 ## Documentation